shaliulab/idtrackerai/README.md

 # idtrackerai
 ## Tracking all individuals with correct identities in large animal collectives

-idtrackerai allows to track animals in small and large collectives using convolutional neural networks
+idtrackerai allows to track animals in small and large collectives using convolutional neural networks.

 ### Installation in linux Mint 18.1